muratk5n/thirdwave/en/README.md

 ---

-Borne is supposedly from "leftist" but sadly now turned into window dressing for anti-left policies...
+Borne is supposedly "leftist" but sadly now turned into window dressing for anti-left policies...
 The NYT piece is probably psyop designed to generate symphathy for her so we forget about the recent protests against the goverment trying to raise retirement age..